tonyofrancis/Fetch/README.md

     };
 }
 ```
-A FetchFileResourceDownloadTask can also be used to download files from the FetchFile Server.
+A FetchFileResourceDownloadTask can also be used to download files from the FetchFileServer.
 Be sure to add the fetch2downloaders module to your dependencies.

 ```java